 In Virginia, the division of property is generally referred to as “equitable distribution” and follows a very specific set of rules.
 The characterization and division of separate and marital property is defined by a comprehensive separation agreement.
 Skilled family law attorneys familiar with the complex Virginia rules regarding equitable distribution and marital property rights are vital in the drafting of separation agreements.

 At The Laurel Brigade Law Group, we understand the frustration that many divorcing couples feel as they proceed through the legal process.
-Separation agreements — also known as property settlement agreements or marital settlement agreements — are the most common agreement or contract into which parties who are anticipating divorce enter into.
+Separation agreements — also known as property settlement agreements (PSA) or marital settlement agreements (MSA) — are the most common agreement or contract for parties who are anticipating divorce.
 These agreements are typically entered into during the separation period, but can also be drafted prior to separation.
 This contract addresses issues relating to anticipated divorce, including:

-More than 90 percent of people who get divorced enter into separation agreements beforehand.
+More than 90 percent of people who get divorced enter into separation agreements before the divorce is finalized.
 These documents, once signed, are binding on the parties and not subject to revision by the parties unless both agree.
 Courts cannot change the terms of these agreements except in matters related to the children.
-It is extremely important that someone gets experienced legal advice before signing.
-Our lawyers will explain your legal options and provide the representation you need to smoothly navigate you through this process.
+It is extremely important that you have experienced legal counsel before signing.
+Our lawyers will explain your legal options and provide the representation you need to smoothly navigate the process.